Paul Seal: College career

 Seal enrolled at the University of Michigan in 1970 and played college football as a tight end for Bo Schembechler's Michigan Wolverines football teams from 1971 to 1973.

-As a junior, Seal started all 12 games at tight end for the 1972 Michigan Wolverines football team that compiled a 10-1 record, outscored opponents 264-57, and finished the season ranked #6 in the final AP Poll.
+As a junior, Seal started all 12 games at tight end for the 1972 Michigan Wolverines football team that compiled a 10–1 record, outscored opponents 264–57, and finished the season ranked #6 in the final AP Poll.
 Playing for a run-oriented offense, Seal was the leading receiver for the 1972 Wolverines with 18 receptions for 243 yards and three touchdowns.

-As a senior, Seal started all 11 games at tight end, was a team co-captain and was voted the Most Valuable Player on the undefeated 1973 Michigan Wolverines football team that compiled a 10-0-1 record, outscored opponents 330-68, and finished the season ranked #6 in the final AP Poll.
-For the second straight year, Seal was Michigan's leading receiver with 14 catchers for 254 yards and three touchdowns.
+As a senior, Seal started all 11 games at tight end, was a team co-captain and was voted the Most Valuable Player on the undefeated 1973 Michigan Wolverines football team that compiled a 10–0–1 record, outscored opponents 330–68, and finished the season ranked #6 in the final AP Poll.
+For the second straight year, Seal was Michigan's leading receiver with 14 catches for 254 yards and three touchdowns.
 At the end of the 1973 season, Seal was selected by the United Press International (UPI) as the second-team tight end on the 1973 College Football All-America Team.